-Health Care Operations.
-We may use and share information about you for business tasks to run our operations.
-These tasks may be to improve the quality of care, train staff and students, provide customer services, or other business duties to help us better serve our patients and community.
-We may also share your medical information with others we hire to help us provide services and programs.
+To Run Our Organization: We may use and share information about you to run our business and operations.
+This may be to improve the quality of care, train staff and students, provide customer service, or other things to help us better serve our patients and community.

+We may also share your medical information with individuals or organizations we hire to help us provide services and programs on our behalf.